-- It is beneficial when it comes to identifying, rating and then comparing the overall risk impacts that can happen to an entity which can be both financial or the organizational impact.
+- It is beneficial when it comes to identifying, rating, and then comparing the overall risk impacts that can happen to an entity that can be both financial or organizational impact.

 - It is also beneficial when it comes to the identification of the gaps in the security and the determination o the steps that will be used next to strengthen the security and eliminate any of the weaknesses.

-- It is also advantageous in enhancing the communication the processes of the decision making since these are related to information security.
+- It is also advantageous in enhancing the communication of the processes of decision making since these are related to information security.

 - Then it is used to improve the security procedures and policies and also for developing a cost-effective methodology for the implementation o such pieces of information.

-The limitation of the risk analysis is that the risks are a measure which is based on probabilities.
+The limitation is that the risks are a measure that is based on probabilities.
 So one can never be sure of a precise amount of the risk exposure at a given point of time.
 Also for the calculation ad the analysis of the risk no standard methods are there.

 Thus for any organization be it big or a small one, risk analysis is a necessity and should be done even at a small level.
 It makes you aware of the various unforeseen risks that you would not have thought about otherwise and hence makes you prepared for it and helps you in getting secured against those risks.